geralang/gerap/README.md

 To disable colored output, set the `GERAP_COLORED_OUTPUT` environment variable to something other than `true`.

+### Maximum Call Depth

+To overwrite the maximum call depth
+(the number of nested calls that can be made before a panic occurs; this mechanism is used to avoid the stack overflowing), set the `GERAP_MAX_CALL_DEPTH` environment variable to the number of allowed nested calls.

 ## Package Configuration (`config.gpc`)

 A package is defined by its `config.gpc`.
 When a new package is created with `gerap new <name>` or `gerap init`, the default configuration file looks like this: